Jansenzoon/Jansenzoon/README.md

 - 👋 Hi, I’m @romjansen
-- 👀 I’m interested in natural language processing, or NLP for short, and information retrieval (legal text mining and legal information retrieval in particular)
+- 👀 I’m interested in natural language processing, or NLP for short, and information retrieval (legal analytics, text mining and information retrieval in particular)
 - 🌱 I’m currently learning spaCy and PySpark
 - 💞️ I’m looking to collaborate on legal text mining and legal information retrieval in particular
 - 📫 I can be reached through https://www.linkedin.com/in/romjansen